VectorZYJ/os_24_spring/lab2/README.md

-Source code of linker is available in all .cpp and .h files
+Source code of scheduler is available in all .cpp and .h files

 To use terminal to make file and generate executable file 'sched',